-Rhubarb and berry custard bars to celebrate
+Rhubarb and berry custard bars

 When I first planted my rhubarb, I placed a few pebbles under its roots in order to give it a well drained soil, I chose a shadowed spot, as to avoid too much Tuscan sun.
 At the beginning I used to water it every day, even twice a day, then Mum and Grandma adopted it, and now they take care of it every time they water the other pots and their beloved roses.